-Agriculture: Minimising the risk of exposure to COVID-19
+Public Transport: Minimising the risk of exposure to COVID-19

-The model Work Health and Safety (WHS) laws require employers to take care of the health safety and welfare of their workers and others at the workplace.
+The model Work Health and Safety (WHS) laws require employers to take care of the health, safety and welfare of their workers and others at the workplace.
 This includes:

-- > providing and maintaining a work environment that is without risk to health and safety - > making sure farm activities don't expose anyone to health and safety risks.
-That includes your family, other workers, farm visitors and contractors providing adequate and accessible facilities for the welfare of workers in carrying out their work, and monitoring the health of workers and the conditions of the workplace for the purpose of preventing illness or injury
+- > providing and maintaining a work environment that is without risk to health and safety - > making sure public transport does not expose passengers to health and safety risks - > providing adequate and accessible facilities for the welfare of workers in carrying out their work, and - > monitoring the health of workers and the conditions of the workplace for the purpose of preventing illness or injury.